 How to Save Money With a VPN

 Setting the obvious privacy invasion aside for a moment, there is a way to have dynamic pricing not affect you.

 First and foremost, you must delete all cookies from your web browser when getting ready to do online shopping.
 Now here’s the tricky part, with some web browsers, this is not needed, such as Mozilla Firefox.
-With it, you can simply open a new private window and it starts with 100% empty cookies header, meaning that opening a private window will automatically clear your cookies for said window.
+With it, you can open a new private window.
+It starts with a 100% empty cookies header, meaning that opening a private window will automatically clear your cookies for the said window.

-Regardless whether your browser need a cookie clear or not, we still strongly recommend using either incognito or private windows when booking flights and hotels, so those pages don’t stick around in your browsing history and affect other prices down the line.
+Regardless of whether your browser needs a cookie clear or not, we still strongly recommend using incognito or private windows when booking flights and hotels so those pages don’t stick around in your browsing history and affect other prices.

 A Real-world Example